Walter Bersey: Bersey electric cab

 In 1896 Bersey developed an electric cab, intended for use in central London.
-The cab was exhibited at a South Kensington motor show and the 14 November 1896 London to Brighton emancipation race.
+The cab was exhibited at a South Kensington motor show.
 A batch of 12 cabs entered service for the London Electrical Cab Company on 19 August 1897.
 The cabs, which charged the same rate as the horse-drawn alternative, proved popular and the fleet expanded to 75 vehicles.
+The batteries were carried in a tray beneath the vehicle and it was claimed that a depleted set could be replaced with a fully-charged set in five minutes.

 However, the heavy weight of the vehicle's batteries caused excessive tyre wear, vibration and increased noise.
 The vibration damaged the delicate glass plate batteries and the cost of replacements for these and the solid rubber tyres caused the company to report a loss of £6,200 in its first year.
-The cabs were withdrawn from service and the company closed in August 1899.
+The cabs were withdrawn from service and the company closed in August 1899 and was liquidated.
+At that time 36 complete cabs were offered for sale and 41 incomplete.

 Later career

 In his later career Bersey switched to designing and selling internal combustion engine cars.
 His firm of W C Bersey & Co of Hythe Road, Willesden, Middlesex, went into liquidation on 4 January 1900.
 He then entered into a partnership with Augustus Sebastian Pereno as a motor dealer in Long Acre, London, which lasted until 24 February 1903.
 A subsequent partnership with Percy Lloyd Hanmer Dodson, again as motor dealers, at Copthall Avenue, London, was dissolved on 5 October 1903.
 Some of his patents were later acquired by Harry John Lawson's The Great Horseless Carriage Company.

 During the First World War Bersey was appointed a second lieutenant in the Royal Flying Corps on 29 October 1917.
 He was confirmed in rank as a 2nd class equipment officer on 29 November 1917 and on 15 March 1918 was appointed to the temporary rank of lieutenant-colonel whilst on special employment.
 Bersey transferred to the Royal Air Force upon its foundation on 1 April 1918 and was appointed a 1st class staff officer.
 He relinquished his rank on 30 September 1918 and was appointed a temporary major in the administrative branch; he ceased to be employed on 25 April 1919 after the war had ended.

 Bersey died on 21 April 1950, by which point he was living at Sandbanks, Bournemouth, and left an estate valued at around £9,800.